-A working party made up of the PSHE leader, the head teacher and the school governors will monitor this policy on an annual basis.
+A working party made up of the PSHE leader, the head teacher and the trustees will monitor this policy on a bi-annual basis.
 Serious consideration is given to any comments from parents about the PSHE (RSHE) programme and a record of all such comments is made.
-Governors scrutinise teaching materials to check they are in accordance with the school's ethos.
+Trustees scrutinise teaching materials to check they are in accordance with the school's ethos.